 - Allow "low barrier navigation center" developments by right in mixed-use zones and nonresidential zones permitting multifamily uses, consistent with Government Code Section 65662. - Allow for the approval of 100 percent affordable developments that include a percentage of supportive housing units, either 25 percent or 12 units, whichever is greater, to be allowed without a conditional use permit or other discretionary review in all zoning districts where multifamily and mixed-use development is permitted, consistent with Government Code Section 65651(a). - Amend the zoning code to allow emergency shelters in a zoning district that allows residential uses by right consistent with Government Code Section 65583.
-Ensure requirements for emergency shelters comply with state law. - Establish appropriate parking standards for residential care homes and remove parking requirements for occupants of emergency shelters consistent with Government Code 65583. - Amend the zoning code to permit group homes of more than six persons in all residential zones similar to other residential uses and revise procedures to promote objectivity and approval certainty. - Modify the procedure for providing reasonable accommodations to remove any unduly constraints for persons requesting an accommodation (e.g., remove responsibility of proposing an alternative accommodation that may provide equivalent levels of benefit from the applicant).
-[Source: New Program] - Objective: Compliance with State law. - ❖ Timeframe: Amend the zoning code by December 2024. - Responsible Department: Planning and Development Services Department (Planning Division).
+Ensure requirements for emergency shelters comply with state law. - Establish appropriate parking standards for residential care homes and remove parking requirements for occupants of emergency shelters consistent with Government Code 65583. - Amend the zoning code to permit group homes of more than six persons in all residential zones similar to other residential uses and revise procedures to promote objectivity and approval certainty. - Allow single-room occupancy (SRO) housing as a permitted use in the R4 zone. - Rezone any remaining mobile home parks to the Mobile Home Park (MHP) zoning district that are not yet zoned MHP to support the protection of all mobile home parks in the city. - Modify the procedure for providing reasonable accommodations to remove any unduly constraints for persons requesting an accommodation and ensure that the process protects confidential information (e.g., remove responsibility of proposing an alternative accommodation that may provide equivalent levels of benefit from the applicant, ensure requests for reasonable accommodation are considered confidentially for projects requiring discretionary approval at a public hearing).
+[Source: New Program] - Objective: Compliance with State law. - Timeframe: Amend the zoning code by December 2024. - Responsible Department: Planning and Development Services Department (Planning Division).